LABOUR SUPPORT

 ROCK THROUGH THEORY: All movement is good and can help the baby navigate the pelvis - explore alternating movement.

-• Passively if there is an epidural, you move their leg, rocking in positions with peanut ball
+• If there is an epidural, you move their leg, rocking in positions with a peanut ball

-• Actively: Slow dancing w/ one leg elevated, lunging w/ one leg elevated, Kneeling aligned lunges (psoas stretch is a bonus), curb walking or stair stepping, standing psoas release, Dip the Hip, Glute Scoot.
+Asymetric movement: Slow dancing w/ one leg elevated, lunging w/ one leg elevated, Kneeling aligned lunges (psoas stretch is a bonus), curb walking or stair stepping, standing psoas release, Dip the Hip, Glute Scoot. - video of some partner supported movement

 Pelvic Outlet & Second Stage: